RoslP/CargoTransitSite/README.md

-website in CSS, HTML, Bootsrap, PHP with a local MySql database
+website on CSS, HTML, Bootsrap, PHP with a local MySql database